khoavti/edion-net-iac/README.md

 # Edion Net Dev - Infrastructure as Code (Terraform)

-This project uses Terraform to manage the infrastructure for the Edion Net Dev application lágrimas on AWS, encompassing "申込web" (Application Web) and "申込web管理" (Application Management Web).
+This project uses Terraform to manage the infrastructure for the Edion Net Dev application on AWS, encompassing "申込web" (Application Web) and "申込web管理" (Application Management Web).

 ## Project Structure